“In the midway of this our mortal life,

 The nurse was a few feet down the hall already when she realized the young intern was taking too long to get acquainted with the room.
 Ava snapped her head to the direction the voice came from and gasped before rushing after the nurse.
 The older woman rolled her eyes and muttered something under her breath; words that could probably make Ava feel unwanted.
 It didn’t matter as they finally arrived at their destination.
 The door was cracked but Ava could see and hear Dr. Adelaide speaking.

 The nurse opened the door wider and the room became silent.
-Dr Adelaide was a tall woman in her mid thirties with an elegant flair and long blonde hair.
-Ava was a bit jealous how professional and feminine the doctor looked compared to her who had average height and looks.
+Dr Adelaide was a tall woman in her mid-thirties with an elegant flair and long blonde hair.
+Ava was a bit jealous of how professional and feminine the doctor looked compared to her who had average height and looks.

 The nurse nudged Ava inside before she closed the door and left.
 With slow uncertain steps, Ava walked right through the middle of the circle and sat on the available chair next to the doctor.